casper-network/docs/source/docs/casper/developers/json-rpc/json-rpc-informational.md

 ## chain_get_era_summary {#chain-get-era-summary}

 This method returns the era summary at a given [Block](../../concepts/design/casper-design.md#block-structure-head).
-If you do not specify a `block_identifier`, you will receive the highest state root hash.
+If you do not specify a `block_identifier`, you will receive the era summary at the highest state root hash.

 |Parameter|Type|Description|
 |---------|----|-----------|